 This type of surgery can be painful and result in swelling and bleeding, requiring a special regimen afterward to promote healing and minimize infection.
 The recovery time is about six months and depends on the severity of the procedure.

 All surgeries include risk of complications, this one is no different and comes along with the risk of rejection and infection.
 Depending on the material used in the grafting procedure, the cost can go up to $3,000 or be as low as $200.
 Make sure to check with your personal insurance provider to find out about cost-effective options.

 Can your body reject a bone graft?

-Yes.
-To minimize the risk of rejection, the patient can opt to use material from their own body or a human donor/cadaver.
+Yes, it is possible for your body to reject a bone graft.
+To minimize the risk of rejection, the patient can opt to use material from their own body or a human donor.

 Is a bone graft painful?

 Yes, a bone graft is an invasive surgery and as such, is painful.
-However, you will receive dental sedation during the procedure and your healthcare provider will prescribe painkillers for the recovery period.
+However, you will receive dental sedation during the procedure and your doctor will prescribe painkillers for the recovery period.

 How long does it take to recover from a bone graft?